hairen/hairen.github.io/AWS_CSAA/README.md

 + Redshift is a columnar analytical data warehouse (analytical database).
   + It isn't designed to be continuously loaded, rather, a small number of concurrent queries performing large scans of data.
   + Not optimized for ad hoc querying.

+### Kinesis vs SQS
++ Kinesis Streams enables **real-time** processing of streaming big data while SQS offers a **reliable**, **highly scalable hosted queue** for storing messages and move data between distributed application components
++ Kinesis provides **ordering of records**, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications while **SQS does not guarantee data ordering** and provides at least once delivery of messages
++ Kinesis stores the data up to 24 hours, by default, and can be extended to 7 days while SQS stores the message up to 4 days, by default, and can be configured from 1 minute to 14 days but clears the message once deleted by the consumer
++ Kineses and SQS both guarantee at-least once delivery of message
++ Kinesis supports **multiple consumers** while SQS allows the messages to be delivered to **only one consumer** at a time and requires multiple queues to deliver message to multiple consumers
++ Kinesis use cases requirements
+  + Ordering of records.
+  + Ability to consume records in the same order a few hours later
+  + Ability for multiple applications to consume the same stream concurrently
+  + Routing related records to the same record processor (as in streaming MapReduce)
++ SQS uses cases requirements
+  + Messaging semantics like message-level ack/fail and visibility timeout
+  + Leveraging SQS’s ability to scale transparently
+  + Dynamically increasing concurrency/throughput at read time
+  + Individual message delay, which can be delayed

 ***
 ## Route 53